The DOs and DON’Ts of Contacting a Ph.D. Supervisor.

 There is no separate application to request assistantship consideration; all admitted applicants are evaluated for full funding.
 So, you do not need to ask for funding by email or in your SOP.
 Eventually, you will be offered a funded admission if you are a good match for one of the available positions.
 Besides, you don’t need to distract the admission committee from your excellent description of fruitful research ideas with information about your need for funding,

-DON’T wait too much for the response.
+DON’T wait too long for the response.

 Finally, professors might be busy traveling or working on something else.
 Give any information request a few days or a week, then move on with your SOP even if you don’t receive the answer to your question.
 Maybe you need to do more research on your own, or find another research topic to propose.
 But don’t put your application on hold, waiting for a response.
 Most importantly, don’t mention in your SOP that you emailed a professor and they did not respond to you.
 You neither want to reprimand them for not responding nor do you want to justify why your research goals are not explained thoroughly.